-The St Philips School pupils cheered on hearing the results of the John Laing Charitable Trust Team Programme Final, which sees youngsters with learning difficulties or disabilities set up and run their own company.
+The St Philips School pupils cheered on hearing the results of the John Laing Charitable Trust Team Programme Final, which sees youngsters with learning difficulties or disabilities set up and run

 The 20 Kingston students designed, produced and sold a range of bags made from old jeans for their winning company, called Twinkle Treats.

 The enterprising 15-year-olds also set up a shopping service for staff at their school, where they did their weekly shop for a charge of 25p a time.

 Their teacher Wendy Reeve said: "The students are absolutely thrilled to bits to have won the top award.
 They have worked so hard for this and gained so much confidence along the way.
 They’ve

 The unique business competition, which was held at Clifford Chance in Canary Wharf, on Thursday, May 24, saw 11 schools taking part, including a second Kingston school, Dysart.

 The Dysart students, who named their business Dysart Designs, painted ceramic plates and dishes which they then sold at the Surbiton farmers market.

 Competition Judge Cathy Jones, Head of Community Outreach at Clifford Chance, said:"I’ve judged the competition now for several years and each year I am incredibly impressed with what the students